How to Get to the Rome Colosseum

 Once you have your tickets to Rome, the first thing to do is to start planning the visits you will make when you are there.
 Especially for the most popular ones, which require a bit of planning.
 First of all, get your ticket to the Colosseum or even if you prefer, book a guided tour of the Colosseum and the Roman Forum to make sure you don't miss anything.

-Although it may seem that there is a long way to walk from the historic center of Rome, the walk is worth it.
+Although it may seem that there is a long stretch walking from the historic center of Rome, the road is worth it.
 I'll tell you what are the most popular distances so you can decide if you prefer to do it on foot or look for an alternative.

 By subway, the fastest way

-Moreover, the stop (Piazza del Colosseo) is right in front of the entrance to the Colosseum and the Roman Forum, just a couple of minutes walk away.
+Moreover, the stop (Piazza del Colosseo) is right in front of the entrance to the Colosseum and the Roman Forum, a couple of minutes walk away.
 You can't miss it.
 By the way, get your camera ready because the views of the Colosseum from the exit of the metro stop will leave you open-mouthed.
 Get ready for what's coming!

-Take a city bus
+Ride a city bus

 Maybe walking isn't your thing or you just don't feel like taking a long walk first thing in the morning.
-Well, to still enjoy the city and its sights but without giving up comfort and on a low budget, getting around Rome by city bus is a very good idea.
+Well, to still enjoy the city and its sights but without giving up comfort and on a low budget, getting around by city bus in Rome is a very good idea.

 - Frequent lines to the Colosseum: 117, 175, 186, 271, 53, 571, 53, 571, 75, 80, 810, 85, 87.

-The tourist bus lines connect the main tourist attractions of the city (the Colosseum could not be less), have a decent frequency and best of all, two floors, one of them uncovered, so you can enjoy the best views while you let yourself go (literally).
-Doesn't it sound so bad?
+The tourist bus lines connect the main sights of the city (the Colosseum is no exception), have a decent frequency and best of all, two floors, one of them open-air, so you can enjoy the best views while you let yourself go (literally).
+Doesn't that sound so bad?

-If you want to opt for an experience that is as comfortable as this but at the same time does not leave loose ends, you should know that Uber also works in Rome and very well.
-Download the APP, enter the address of origin and destination and the map automatically calculates the route, the price and how many minutes it will take to pick you up.## Use car sharing services or public scooters and bikes for responsible transportation
+If you want to opt for a comfortable experience that at the same time leaves no loose ends, you should know that Uber also works in Rome and very well.
+Download the APP, enter the address of origin and destination and the map automatically calculates the route, the price and how many minutes it will take to pick you up.